Germany recognizes colonial killings in Namibia as genocide - WTMJ

 At the same time, he said that “legal claims to compensation cannot be derived from this.”

-That reflects Germany’s position that the Genocide Convention of 1948 can’t be applied retroactively, and that its liability is political and moral rather than legal.
+That reflects Germany’s position that the Genocide Convention of 1948 cannot be applied retroactively, and that its liability is political and moral rather than legal.

-The projects Germany will now fund are expected to stretch over a 30-year period and will cover areas such as land reform, including land purchases, agriculture, rural infrastructure, water supply and vocational training.
+The projects Germany agreed to fund are expected to stretch over a 30-year period and will cover areas such as land reform, including land purchases, agriculture, rural infrastructure, water supply and vocational training.
 They will be separate from continuing development aid to Namibia.

+The two countries’ foreign ministers are expected to sign the agreement, but there was no immediate announcement of when that will happen.

+“We are thankful that these long-running negotiations on how to deal with this dark chapter of our joint history could be brought to a good conclusion for both sides,” Chancellor Angela Merkel’s spokesman, Steffen Seibert, told reporters in Berlin.

 Germany gained control of the desert country in the 1880s and surrendered the territory to South Africa in 1915.
 Namibia gained independence in 1990.